fmirando/3D-Portfolio/notes.md

   - go to logo.com and create own logo
   - "FM" logo probably
 - ISSUE (SOLVED): I created my own logo but when it rendered on the web page it was way to big.
 I fized this issue and was able to downsize my logo by altering the width and height properties in the actual logo.svg file

+- I think I will call it a night here.
+Left off on Youtube tutorial at 27:15.
+Signing off - FM 1:43AM

+12/13/2023 Continuing Navbar component
+- Updated favicon and tab name